Raoshwill99/stxsustain/README.md

 - [x] Add verification system for carbon credits
 - [x] Create a marketplace for trading verified carbon credits
 - [x] Integrate with real-world data sources for carbon offset projects
-- [ ] Implement governance mechanisms for project approval and fund allocation
+- [x] Implement governance mechanisms for community-driven decision making
 - [ ] Add incentive structures for participants
 - [ ] Develop front-end interfaces for data providers and users

 ## Contributing

-We welcome contributions to the STX for Sustainability project.
-Please feel free to submit issues, create pull requests or contribute in any other way.
+Contributions to this project are welcome.
+Please ensure you follow the coding standards and submit pull requests for any new features or bug fixes.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License

 ## Contact